Perry Russo: Friend of David Ferrie

 Russo was an insurance salesman from Baton Rouge, Louisiana.
 He attended Tulane University, received a bachelor's degree from Loyola University New Orleans in 1964, and attended one year of law school at Loyola.
 He moved away from New Orleans in September 1965.
 Russo came forward after his friend David Ferrie died on February 22, 1967, while being investigated by New Orleans District Attorney Jim Garrison in regard to Kennedy's death.
 In four television and newspaper interviews that Russo gave, he talked at length about Ferrie.
 He said that Ferrie had told him about a month before the assassination: "We will get him, and it won't be long," and on another occasion, "You know we can get Kennedy if we want him."

 Russo said nothing in the interviews about Oswald, Shaw, or a conspiracy.
 When a television reporter asked him on February 24 if Ferrie had ever mentioned Oswald's name, Russo said, "No. I had never heard of Oswald until the television [coverage] of the assassination."

 However, when he was interviewed by Garrison's office on February 27, Russo described a roommate of Ferrie's in New Orleans as having "sort of dirty blond hair and a husky beard … a typical beatnik, extremely dirty."
 When Russo was shown a picture of Oswald, he said that Oswald was the person whom Ferrie had introduced to him as his roommate sometime between May and October 1963.
 When shown a picture of Shaw, Russo said he saw him and Ferrie talking in a car at Ferrie's service station.
 But still Russo said nothing about Shaw or Oswald conspiring with Ferrie to murder Kennedy.
 Russo added that if he were hypnotized he may have total recall on names and places and dates.

 Garrison arranged to have Russo interrogated three times while hypnotized, the first time while also under an injection of sodium thiopental, known popularly as "truth serum".
-Now Russo described a conspiracy plot, with Shaw (using the alias "Bertrand") and a rifle-toting "Leon" Oswald at Ferrie's apartment when Russo was visiting in mid-September 1963.
+Russo described a conspiracy plot, with Shaw (using the alias "Bertrand") and a rifle-toting "Leon" Oswald at Ferrie's apartment when Russo was visiting in mid-September 1963.
 Russo said Ferrie told him, "We are going to kill John F. Kennedy" and "it won't be long."
+According to Jim Garrison, Russo had already testified to this, and that the hypnosis interrogation was for the purposes of verification of testimony.